The seat you choose impacts your perception of others (and vice versa). Choose wisely.

 A RESEARCH STORY

-Many police departments videotape their interrogations in order to submit confessions into evidence in a jury trial.
-These recordings were primarly captured with the camera behind the interrogator, showing only the face of the suspect.
+Many police departments video record interrogations in order to submit confessions into evidence in a jury trial.
+In the past, the video recordings often focused only on the face of the suspect, leaving the interrogator out of the frame.

 But, in light of research findings from 2002, that practice has largely changed.
 The research of psychology professor Daniel Lassiter concluded that camera angles influence a jury’s perception of criminal interrogations.
 Juries were more likely to perceive a suspect as guilty when the camera was focused only on the suspect’s face.

-When the camera angle was reversed and focused on the interrogator’s face, the jury’s perception was also reversed.
-The jury was more likely to perceive the confession to have been coerced when they could only see the interrogator’s face.
+By reversing the camera angle to focus on the interrogator’s face, the jury’s perception was also reversed.
+The jury was more likely to believe the confession was coerced when they could only see the interrogator’s face.

-Research determined that the best angle for objective and neutral influence is at an angle in between the two subjects, allowing the viewer to see the faces and body language of both parties.
+Research determined that the best angle for objective and neutral influence is at an angle in between the two subjects.
+This position allows the viewer to see the faces and body language of both parties.

 The next time you’re watching a crime drama, keep this in mind.
 Is the camera angle trying to manipulate your emotions to trick you into missing a tricky plot twist?